manoelhc/eks-simple-deployment/README.md

 #### High-availability
 The main goal of this project it to deliver a basic high-available Drupal webapp.
 It starts with 2 pods per AZ (using 3 AZs).
 There are 2 auto-scaling mechanisms:
  * EC2 Instance (increase resources capacity), provided by [EKS Managed Node Groups](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html).
 It creates/registers/unregisters/terminates EC2 instances automatically, based on pods allocation.
-Capacity: _min=3 instances (1 per region), max=30 instances (10 per region)_
+Capacity: _min=3 instances (1 per AZ), max=30 instances (10 per region)_
  * [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/): Auto scales the pod (application) according to the defined resources limits.
 If Pod's CPU usage is over 80%, HPA will allocate more pods in the cluster to attend the demand.
 When the web traffic cools down, HPA will rebalance the pods.
 I might use another diagram tool to detail in the Architecture Overview.
 Capacity: _min=2 replicas, max=20 replicas, pod_cpu_limit: 1 core, pod_mem_limit: 512mb_